budekrzysztof/budekrzysztof/README.md

-Backend with OO languages.
-Most interested in C++/Java/Python.
+Backend and OO languages.
+Most interested in Python and Java.
+Continuously learning :)